pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/organizations.md

 ---
-title_tag: "Pulumi Cloud: Organizations"
+title_tag: "Pulumi Cloud organizations"
-title: "Organizations"
 meta_desc: Organizations are a space for you to collaborate on shared projects and stacks.
 Learn more about how Organizations work in the Pulumi Cloud.
+title: "Organizations"
+h1: Pulumi Cloud organizations
 menu:
   pulumicloud:
     weight: 2